 South Extension Pediment Sculpture

-During the exterior stone restoration campaign of the US Capitol Building, South (House) Extension, EverGreene conservators performed conservation repairs to the east facing pediment sculpture group, Apotheosis of Democracy.
-This work occurred from 2019-2020.
+During the exterior stone restoration campaign of the U.S. Capitol Building, South (House) Extension, our conservators performed conservation repairs to the East facing pediment sculpture group, Apotheosis of Democracy.
+This work occurred over the course of 2019-2020.

-Prior to any work beginning on the sculpture group, EverGreene’s conservation team performed a condition assessment.
-The assessment helped develop a scope of work that included cleaning, stain removal, removal and replacement of bird deterrent system, removal and replacement of joint mortars and sealants, and conservation repairs.
-The conservation repairs, which were performed by EverGreene, included laser cleaning, consolidation, crack injection grouting, application of a shelter coat, stabilization of fragile elements, and rebuilding and replacement of lost features.
+Prior to beginning work on the sculpture group, our team performed a condition assessment, in order to develop a scope of work that included: cleaning, stain removal, removal and replacement of bird deterrent system, removal and replacement of joint mortars and sealants, and conservation repairs.
+The conservation repairs, then included laser cleaning, consolidation, crack injection grouting, application of a shelter coat, stabilization of fragile elements, and rebuilding and replacement of lost features.